 - Christianity (central cross) broadcast by missionaries to the four corners of the world

 - Representative of the five wounds of Jesus on the cross; small crosses for the hands and feet pierced by the nails, and the large central cross for the spear wound in his side.4 The Crucifixion scene is played out annually in the Old City of Jerusalem.
 (See Stations of the Cross)

 - And finally, as called by some Christians in Jerusalem, a Pilgrim's Cross; the large central cross representing the pilgrim, and the smaller crosses representing those who support and pray for the pilgrim during her or his pilgrimage.
 (See Wayside Cross, which is also sometimes referred to as 'Pilgrim Cross'.)

 Yet another name is New Jerusalem Cross, focusing attention on the Divine and Heavenly restoration of Jerusalem.
-The term 'New Jerusalem' occurs twice in the Bible5 and is understood by most Christians to refer to Heaven.
+The term 'New Jerusalem' occurs twice in the Bible5 and we understand this refers to Heaven.

 In heraldry there's a similar emblem with a plain central Greek Cross rather than the arrangement of four Taus.
 This is referred to as a Cross Cantonee, canton being a division, and found on many old European coins.

 The arrangement of five crosses appears in several church logos; for example,